 Disney employed a unique strategy to make the theme park quickly successful.
 He solicited several corporate sponsorships to subsidize costs and outsourced food and merchandise within the park.
 Once Disneyland was earning revenue, the company repurchased those rights and kept the revenue internally.
 Plans for a second park, which ultimately became Walt Disney World, began with the acquisition of land in Florida in the 1960s.
 This second park would contain Disney's vision of what the future urban community would look like; he called it the "Experimental Prototype Community of Tomorrow," now commonly known as Epcot Center.

-The Dream Lives On: Walt Disney died in 1966, five years before Disney World opened in Orlando, Florida, and 16 years before Epcot Center opened in 1981.
+Walt Disney died in 1966, five years before Disney World opened in Orlando, Fla., and 16 years before Epcot Center opened in 1981.
 Time Magazine named Disney one of the most important people of the 20th century in its Time 100.
 In the profile, the magazine reveals a darker, unhappy side of the man who brought happiness to so many people.